By Donna Hemmert

 First of all, let’s define the Cloud.
 A Cloud is a consolidation of hosted computer services (storage, computing power) and is delivered as a service.

 Cloud services are often fully managed by the provider and are usually sold based on usage (for example, per hour or even by the minute).
-One of the main benefits of the Cloud is that it is elastic, allowing organizations to use as much resources as they need.
+One of the main benefits of the Cloud is that it is elastic, allowing organizations to use as many resources as they need.
 They can easily add or reduce those services without the need to deploy equipment.
 This can be really useful in situations where companies have a project (for example, a development project or marketing promotion that requires a special new temporary website) or their business has a lot of associated seasonality (i.e., they need more computing resources for the Christmas season).
 In that case, a company can call a company such as AISN and simply request another “virtual machine” or more storage.

-Many of our customers like the cloud model also since they don’t have to put out upfront capital for equipment and software, but instead can pay a set amount each month.
+Many of our customers like the cloud model also since they don’t have to put out upfront capital for equipment and software but instead can pay a set amount each month.
 It’s more predictable and it is captured as an operational expense, which can be beneficial.

 As for the deployment models, here are the main types of Cloud: